 Jordan Duckens is a strategic communicator with experience in the government, nonprofit, and philanthropic sectors.
 Her professional journey has taken her from the California State Legislature, to a national healthcare nonprofit championing the Affordable Care Act, to directing communications at one of the oldest community foundations in the country.
 Jordan’s work is grounded in narrative change.
 She’s inspired by the narrative power-building strategies of people experiencing marginalization.
 Jordan has shared her developing knowledge of anti-oppressive language and framing at the Council of Michigan Foundations annual conference and state roundtables.
 Jordan holds a B.A. in Journalism from Howard University and earned her Master’s degree from Georgetown University.
 She is interested in typography and enjoys handlettering and calligraphy.

 Program Producer: Professional Development

-Ebony Jones has over six years of experience piloting, supporting, and managing programs in the philanthropic and nonprofit sectors of Southeast Michigan.
-She enjoys collaborating and building partnerships within the focus areas of Workforce Development, Arts and Culture, Food distribution, K-12, Afterschool, Environmental Justice, and Green Design.
+Ebony Jones is an author, poet, and avid admirer of children’s literature.
+She has over six years of experience piloting, supporting, and managing programs in the philanthropic and nonprofit sectors of Southeast Michigan.
+She enjoys collaborating and building partnerships within the focus areas of Workforce Development, Arts and Culture, Afterschool Programming, Environmental Justice, and Green Design.

 Angelina Starceski is a filmmaker born and raised in metro Detroit.
 Previously with the Community Foundation for Southeast Michigan, she supported communications activities for the New Economy Initiative—a philanthropic collaborative working to build a regional network of support for entrepreneurs and small businesses.
 Angelina started her career at the Jewish Community Center of Metropolitan Detroit, coordinating and curating arts and culture programming.
 She is a graduate of Wayne State University, where she received a B.A. in Film with a minor in New Media.